bryanlockwald/Hungary_Poland_Democracy/README.md

 # Hungary_Poland_Democracy
-Graduate work project on Poland and Hungary Democracy and Democratic Backsliding
+Graduate work project on Poland and Hungary's Democracy and Democratic Backsliding